Skip to main content

 Legacy Action Pods

-The Year in Review (YIR) was successfully written and released.
-The YIR summarizes findings from scientific studies published in 2025 that add to the evidence regarding cancer risks associated with exposures in our environment to support risk reduction/cancer prevention strategies.
-This project included multiple authors and content reviewers representing 6 network organizations, individual members, and internal staff.
+The Year in Review (YIR), which summarizes findings from scientific studies published in 2025, was successfully written and released.
+This project engaged multiple authors and content reviewers representing six network organizations, individual members, and internal staff.